jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (b) a covered bond SPV (within the meaning of section 139B of the Banking (Prudential Supervision) Act 1989):
   (c) a licensed insurer (within the meaning of section 6(1) of the Insurance (Prudential Supervision) Act 2010):
   (d) a non-bank deposit taker (within the meaning of NBDT in section 5 of the Non-bank Deposit Takers Act 2013):
-  (e) an operator of a designated settlement system (within the meaning of section 156N of the Banking (Prudential Supervision) Act 1989).
+  (e) an operator of a designated FMI (within the meaning of section 5 of the Financial Market Infrastructures Act 2021).
 (2) The Minister must consult the Reserve Bank before making a recommendation under section 96.
 (3) Section 99(1) does not apply and instead the statutory manager must have regard to— (a) the purpose of statutory management (see section 94):